64801744_2621843171183938_1200537762613166080_o_2621843167850605.jpg

 While all the other kids were learning addition in first grade, Kivie Cahn-Lipman was running around the classroom singing that he was a yeti.
 His kindly teacher said he was very musical, so Kivie was allowed his choice of instruments along with the therapy.
 He told his parents he wanted to play the drums, so they asked him what instrument he REALLY wanted to play.
 "The tuba," he replied, and they handed him a violin.
 The violin teacher was all "you have to respect the violin before you can touch the violin," but in their third lesson Kivie picked his nose and wiped it on the violin, and then that teacher went away and Kivie's parents gave him a cello.
 And when he picked his nose and wiped it on the cello, the new teacher was like "ewww gross don't do that, here's a tissue, clean that up and let's play music," and that seemed like a good idea.

 Eventually Kivie went to Oberlin and then Juilliard, and after awhile each school gave him a fancy document written in Latin that hopefully indicates that he graduated.
 He finished up his education at the University of Cincinnati, and he's a doctor now.
 Not that kind of doctor.
 Since its foundation in 2001, Kivie has been a cellist with the International Contemporary Ensemble (and don't call it ICE anymore), and he still tours all over the world performing with them.
-He taught at Smith College, Mount Holyoke College, and The College of New Jersey, and he's now on the faculty of the Dana School of Music at Youngstown State University.
-Whatever you think you know about Youngstown is probably true, but it also has a really pretty park and a surprisingly good artisanal hot dog shop.
+He taught at Smith College, Mount Holyoke College, The College of New Jersey, and Youngstown State University, and he's now on the faculty of Lawrence University in Appleton, Wisconsin.

 rachel (217)-4 (1).jpg